snowplow-archive/snowplow-tco-model/README.md

 	> install_github("snowplow-tco-model", "snowplow")
 	> library("snowplowtcomodel")

+Alternatively, you may prefer to download the source code from Github, and load it locally:

+	$ git clone git@github.com:snowplow/snowplow-tco-model.git
+	$ cd snowplow-tco-model
+	$ R
+	> library("devtools")
+	> load_all()

 ## Using the package

 Using the package is straightforward, you simply call the `snowplowCostByMonth` function.